Understanding Magistrate Hearings

 - If the judge determines that a change needs to occur, you will proceed to another magistrate hearing.

 How The Virga Law Firm, P.A.
 Could Help You

 Magistrate hearings are not ideal for everyone, but some couples can benefit from them.
 Bringing on a magistrate can speed up the divorce process, particularly if the courts are backed up.
-Retaining the services of our trusted divorce attorneys in Panama City can help smooth out the divorce process.
+Retaining the services of our trusted attorneys can help smooth out the divorce process.

 The Virga Law Firm, P.A. can work with you, understanding what your individual needs are, and seek the best possible solution for your case.
 We understand how stressful this time is, and will do our best to represent you and come to an amiable agreement.
 We would be happy to answer any questions you might have.